2007 – 2012

-After our years of involvement, and having contributed significantly to the health and development of the Kokolopori community, we’ve decided that the point has been reached where it’s feasible for the clinic to be sustained through other avenues, and it’s thus appropriate for indigo foundation to bow out.
+After five years of partnership, and having contributed significantly to the health and development of the Kokolopori community, we’ve decided that the point has been reached where it’s feasible for the health clinic to be sustained through other avenues, and it’s appropriate for indigo foundation to bow out.

-To all who have supported the Congo project, our sincere thanks, and please be assured that surplus funds will be applied to assist other communities needing our support.
+To all who have supported the Congo project, our sincere thanks

 Project successes (from Albert Lokasola’s last report):